 Surgery to remove the whole breast

 For patients who have decided to go for a breast reconstruction after a mastectomy, as an estimate, you can add an additional 50% to your hospital bill for both public and private hospitals.

 Do you get a subsidy from Medisave for seeing a breast surgeon in Singapore?

-In Singapore, our healthcare needs are quite well-taken care of.
-Any treatment related to breast cancer or diseases are all covered by Medisave and MediShield.
+In Singapore, our healthcare needs are well taken care of.
+Any treatments related to breast cancer or diseases are all covered by Medisave and MediShield.

 For subsidised patients, very often, you pay very little out of your pocket.

-How to qualify for subsidised healthcare in public hospital?
+How do I qualify for subsidised healthcare in a public hospital?

 In order to qualify for subsidised healthcare in a public institution to see a breast surgeon, you need to: